 When deciding on a house, nothing is more important than the condition of the property.
-And the best way to confirm that you're not investing in a money pit?
-Get an inspection.
+And the best way to confirm that you’re not investing in a money pit?
+Get a home inspection.
 From a real inspector.
-Don't call your uncle's friend who happens to be a contractor or your coworker's cousin who used to be a plumber.
+Don’t call your uncle’s friend who happens to be a contractor or your coworker’s cousin who used to be a plumber.
 Get a real inspector who is certified through the American Society of Home Inspectors (ASHI).
 Your real estate agent can help you hire the right person, though finding an unbiased, third-party inspector you can trust is a better option.
 You can even do some preliminary work on your own.
-Build your own DIY home inspection toolkit here.

 Ignoring Old Paint

-Despite the fact that sellers are required to fill out a lead-pair disclosure form in most states, if the home you're considering was built before 1978, you should seriously consider its potential for lead-based paint.
+Despite the fact that sellers are required to fill out a lead-pair disclosure form in most states, if the home you’re considering was built before 1978, you should seriously consider its potential for lead-based paint.
 On one of your showings, take a lead-paint test kit with you to swab a few areas that seem suspicious (flaking, zebra-like chips).
-You can buy tests for a few bucks at your local health department.
-If you have time and the ability, also test the water to ensure the tap water doesn't contain lead as well.
-Get full instructions on how to test for lead paint here.
+If you have time and the ability, also test the water to ensure the tap water doesn’t contain lead as well.

 Skipping the Final Walk-Through